-Surface sea temperatures in the vicinity of the Cova-1 oilfield are expected to range from about 30°C in summer to 26°C in winter.
-Table 3.2 presents monthly minimum, maximum and mean temperatures.
-Seawater temperature and salinity profile data are given in Table 3.3 and Table 3.4 respectively.
+Information on seawater temperature and salinity was also compiled from historical records by Fugro Survey Pty Ltd (Fugro).
+Surface sea temperatures ranged from about 30°C in summer to 26°C in winter.
+Table 3.2 presents monthly minimum, maximum and mean surface temperatures.
+Seawater temperature and salinity depth profile data are given in Table 3.3 and Table 3.4 respectively.